bioc/flowSpy/README.md

 - **Trajectory Inference**. `flowSpy` can help you to construct the cellular differential based on Minimum Spanning Tree (MST) algorithm.

 - **Pseudotime and Intermediate states definition**.
 The root cells need to be defined by users.
-Trajctroy value will be calculated based on Shortest Path from root cells and leaf cells using R `igraph` package.
+The trajctroy value will be calculated based on Shortest Path from root cells and leaf cells using R `igraph` package.
 Subset FCS data set in `flowSpy` and find the key intermediate cell states based on trajectory value.

 ## 2 Installation